Murals of Fargo-Moorhead

 1100 NP Ave, Suite 101, Fargo

-Grant Hicks worked his magic inside Fargo’s first-ever arcade and brewery, Pixeled Brewing.
+Grant Hicks worked magic inside Fargo's first-ever arcade and brewery, Pixeled Brewing.
 Besides over 50 arcade games, you can find his murals adorning almost every free inch of wall space.